 The inaugural meeting

-The Society, has over the years, raised many thousands of pounds for causes which we believe AW would have appreciated and supported.
-There are now close to 1000 members including some notable members such as Julia Bradbury, Sir Chris Bonnington, Stuart Maconie and Doug Scott.
+The Society has, over the years, raised many thousands of pounds for causes which we believe AW would have appreciated and supported.
+There are now over 2000 family members including some notable names such as, Sir Chris Bonington, Doug Scott, Alan Hinkes, Terry Abraham & Julia Bradbury.

 To keep alive the fellwalking traditions promoted by Alfred Wainwright through his guidebooks and other publications.